MathematicalMedicine/DIVER/RL8-Deployment-Docs.md

 ------------------------------

 1. Start with a RHEL-based Linux system, as that's what these instructions assume.
 2. Create a `/var/lib/diver` directory for the application.
-The contents of the DIVER repo should be copied (or cloned) to this directory (so that you end up with `/var/lib/diver/diverRPC` and `/var/lib/diver/diverweb`).
+The contents of the DIVER repo should be copied (or cloned) to this directory (so that you end up with `/var/lib/diver/diverRPC`, `/var/lib/diver/diverweb`, and `/var/lib/diver/diver-codebooks`).
-3. Create a `/var/lib/diver/codebooks` directory; place the provided codebook PDFs there.
-4. Create a `/var/lib/diver/www-root` directory.
+3. Create a `/var/lib/diver/www-root` directory.
 5. Create the following symlink:
-    * `/var/lib/diver/codebooks` -> `/var/lib/diver/www-root/codebooks`
+    * `/var/lib/diver/diver-codebooks/dist` -> `/var/lib/diver/www-root/codebooks`

 Part 2: Build and Runtime Environments